NTumminaro/FF1-PR-Rando/README.md

 ### More information
 If you'd like to discuss the randomizer or follow its continued development, you're welcome to join the [official HMS Jayne and FF1PRR discord](https://discord.gg/QuueYMTMcS)!

+### Added Features and Changes
+- Added the Seed number and setting string to the Main Menu and New Game screen.
+- Added the option to change your overworld sprite to sprites from FF1, FF3, and FF4.
+- Added the ability to import and export flags, as well as save presets.
+- Shuffling regular treasure will now function correctly and not be ignored.

+### Planned Features
+- Add the ability to randomize the starting party.
+- Add a gamemode called "Hidden Chaos" where Chaos is placed in a random chest.
+- Add a gamemode called "Chaos Rush" where you must defeat Chaos as quickly as possible.
+- Add a gamemode called "Secret Chaos" where Chaos appears after talking to a certain NPC.
+- Add a gamemode called "Shard Hunt" where you must collect all 28 shards to open Chaos Shrine instead of the 4 Crystals.
+- Change the chaos hp checkbox to a dropdown with multiple options for chaos hp.
+- Update the UI.
+- Add the option to disable encounter toggling.
+- Implement better key item tracking (including crystals).
+- Add a setting to Disable the flash when stepping on damage tiles.
+- Add a setting to Reimplement spike tiles instead of npcs (possibly put a sprite there that represent the spike tile).
+- Add a setting to use differnt pixel remaster music.